fillefrans/pi/README.md

 ###What is π?
-π is a super-fast, bare-bones set of libraries that serves as platform for developing Client-Server web apps/sites, with a modular architecture and a built-in dependency system using asynchronous on-demand loading.
+π is a bare-bones set of libraries that serves as platform for developing client-server web apps/sites, with a modular architecture and a built-in dependency system using synchronous or asynchronous on-demand loading and preloading.

-Call it LAAP (Libraries as a platform).

-π is Client-Server oriented.
-It creates a common namespace across the client and server, with seamless bi-directional access to data, events and pubsub.
+The central concept in π are the common namespaces across the client and server.
+In

+This is enabled by Redis, an in-memory database with persistence to disk.
+Because it can be configured to communicate over unix domain sockets, it is a perfect store of application data

-all apps and server modules share a common universal namespace, and can interact with any other module, plugin, component, app, user, &c
+Any part of the namespace may interact with any other part: module, plugin, component, app, user, &c

+As an example: a server script may be invoked by a user session in an app.
+The app can then subscribe to a separate channel where the server script publishes progress events.

+Any server script can access the PHP session information for any client, since it is stored in Redis

+Components can be loaded into apps on the fly, or queued for preloading.

 ###Inspirations